 How to Build a Coffee Table

-Mark and cut all the lumber needed for the project according to this cut list:
+Mark and cut all the lumber needed for this project using this cut list.

-- 2 pieces for table top front and back – 52 inches
+- Two pieces for table top front and back - 52 inches

-- 3 pieces for table top center – 41 inches
+- Three pieces for table top center - 41 inches

 Cut the 1- x 8-inch x 12-foot board: